Reviewing the Canon 100-400mm f/4.5-5.6 ii IS in the Galapagos

 The last time I was in the Galapagos Islands, I felt like I was missing about 100mm of lens.
 And, sure, you get really close to the wildlife on the islands, and probably could get cool images with a smartphone.
 But, to get the style of imagery I wanted, I just needed a little more lens.
-So, I gave Canon Canada a shout and asked if they’d lend me the new-ish 100-400mm f/4.5-5.6 IS version II lens that so many photographers have been raving about lately.
+So, I gave Canon Canada a shout and asked if they’d allow me to review the 100-400mm f/4.5-5.6 IS version II lens that so many photographers have been raving about lately.
 They were kind enough to oblige.
 I’m glad they did, because my favourite telephoto photos from the Galapagos Islands were all shot on the lens.
 This is my review of the Canon 100-400mm f/4.5-5.6 IS lens.

 Canon 100-400mm f/4.5-5.6 IS Specs